How To Choose a Pest Control Company

 Reviews and Recommendations

-You can check a company's rating on the Better Business Bureau (BBB), read reviews on social media or local review sites, or check the standing of its license via the Oklahoma licensing board.
+Resources that can help you verify a company's reputation include the Better Business Bureau (BBB), local review sites, and social media.
+Additionally, you can verify the status of a company's license through the Oklahoma licensing board.

 Cost of Services and Guarantees

-Cost is important when hiring a pest control company.
-Cost can be affected influenced by the type of pest being treated, the size of your house, your location, and other factors.
+Cost is important when hiring someone for pest control.
+Cost can be influenced by the type of pest being treated, the size of your house, your location, and other factors.

-Companies will often offer free on-site estimates at the beginning of their process, to help you determine whether it fits into your budget.
-You can also ask whether a company offers a satisfaction guarantees, meaning that it will continue to treat your pest problem until it is solved.
+Many companies offer free on-site estimates at the beginning of their process, to help you determine whether it fits into your budget.
+You can also ask whether a company offers a satisfaction guarantees, meaning that if your pest problem is not solved by the initial treatment, it will continue returning until it is.

 Safety and Treatment Methods